noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.v2.md

 // forces concrete implementations to return a T or a subtype of T
 // ^ i.e implement me with a B
 // ^^ and make() will return a B or a C
-// i.e. covariant types produces types of T trait Producer[+T]: def make: T // invariant in return position
+// i.e. covariant types pÍroduces types of T trait Producer[+T]: def make: T // invariant in return position